cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   ```
 <!-- markdownlint-enable MD031 -->

-* `skip` keyword allows to skip execution of a task and mark it as successful.
+* The `skip` keyword allows skipping execution of a task and mark it as successful.
 For example, you may want to skip linting
   if no source files have changed since the last successful run.
 <!-- markdownlint-disable MD031 -->
   ```yaml